 This post contains affiliate links

-We are a board game family and we have a ton of them.
-My husband and I both like board games but are the first to admit that some are just painful to suffer through.
+My husband and I both like board games but we are also the first to admit that some are just painful to suffer through.
 Some board games are either too basic to hold our attention or have convoluted rules, others are just a slight tweak on a classic game in order to throw in some licensed characters.

 Dice and Card Games for Families

-Quixx – Another dice game, that requires a tiny bit of strategy.
+Another dice game, that requires a tiny bit of strategy is Quixx.
 The fun part of this game is that everyone has a chance to play on every turn, even if they’re not the ones rolling the dice.
 It keeps everyone engaged and moves the game along quickly.
 This is a great game to travel with as everything you need comes in one small box.